sambux1/presentations/jp-morgan/slides/opps/system/backend.md

 And we built our implementation on top of the CrypTen library.

 We implemented an algorithm for the learning from label proportions problem under MPC.
-This is the first MPC implementation of a model for this particular problem.

-I'll talk more about the details of the implementation in the next slides.
+I'll talk more about the details of the MPC computation and its implementation in the next slides.
 -->